Guest post by Scott Stonham

 Why Digital Transformation Is Important Today

 Technology continues to accelerate everything in our lives.
+If you’re planning to go paperless as part of your digital transformation, you’ll need to convert your existing paper documents into digital files.
+To help you with this task, you can utilize a Document Data Capture Software.
 The exponential rate of technological change has surpassed an important moment of no-return.
 This moment, coined as “second half of the chessboard” by Ray Kurzweil, describes our current location on the exponential curve of technological evolution.

 “Second half of the chessboard” is a technology strategy paradigm based on the legend of how chess was invented, dating back to a mythical Emperor from India during the time 400 to 600 A.D.
 After challenging his subjects to create a game fit for a king, the Emperor was presented with a most interesting and intellectual game on a chequered board.
 When he asked the inventor how he would like to be repaid for such a ingenious game, the humble inventor proposed what seems to be a meagre form of compensation.
 He simply asked to be paid in wheat.
 He asked the king to place one grain of wheat on the first square, two grains on the second, four on the third and eight on the fourth.
 Doubling the amount of wheat on each square.